CzarekM2012/SPDB_project-spatial_prediction/README.md

  - Python 3.12
  - modules listed in `requirements.txt`
 ### Issues

+#### Pyinterpolate
+When calling `pip install pyinterpolate` on Windows, `dask` will be missing from the list of modules required by `pyinterpolate` and will not be installed.
+This issue did not appear on Ubuntu.

 #### Scikit-learn
 Building dependencies of module requires C++ compiler and headers for python.